 - Solutions are proposed and the best one is chosen.

 - Students design their proposed solution and then select and organize their tools.

-The Library provides Reading Appreciation lessons for students in Kindergarten sections.
-Reading Appreciation is a pleasant time for students who, in addition to recreational reading, become acquainted with research activity that, naturally, has been adapted to their age and abilities.
-In particular, Kindergarten students become familiar with the way the Library collection is organized, the steps needed to locate and then evaluate information about a book using both print and online sources.
-Depending on the topic their class is studying, they look on their own for information contained in books, which allows them to develop critical thinking as well as social skills as they are asked to work with classmates.
-During this teaching period, students also learn about information that one finds on a book cover and other bibliographic data.
-Lastly, they practice reading comprehension exercises and learn to use digital resources to which the Library has access.
+Reading Appreciation – Philanagnosia ProgramThe library provides “ Philanagnosia” lessons for kindergarten students.
+“Philanagnosia” is a pleasant time for students who, in addition to recreational reading, become acquainted with the research process that has been adapted to their age and abilities.
+More specifically, students become familiar with the way the library collection is organized and the steps needed to locate and evaluate information about a book using both print and online sources.
+Depending on the topic a class is exploring, students search for information in books on their own.
+This allows them to develop critical thinking and social skills as they work with classmates.
+During this teaching period, students also learn about information found on a book cover and in other bibliographic data.
+Lastly, students practice reading comprehension and learn to use digital resources in which the library has access to.